 Disposal

-If expired medication is removed from the ambulance, it should be restocked using the appropriate restocking procedure.
+If expired medication is removed from the ambulance, it should be restocked using the appropriate restocking operating procedure.
 If the medication is removed from the supply room, it should be given to Deputy Chief of Operations, or his, or her designee for accountability in the supply system.

 Non-controlled Medications:

-Unused, or expired non-controlled medications will be placed in an approved sharps container.
-Filled sharps containers are disposed of in accordance with current sharp disposal standard operating procedures.
+Unused, or expired non-controlled medications will be placed in a supply room and clearly labeled as expired..
+The chief or his/her designee with dispose of expired medication per the current operating procedures.

 Controlled Medications